Time (magazine): X covers

 During its history, on seven occasions, Time has released a special issue with a cover showing an X scrawled over the face of a man, a year, or a national symbol.
 The first Time magazine with an X cover was released on May 7, 1945, showing a red X over Adolf Hitler's face which was published the week following his death.
-The second X cover was released more than three months later on August 20, 1945, with a black X (to date, the magazine's only such use of a black X) covering the flag of Japan, representing the recent surrender of Japan and which signaled the end of World War II.
+The second X cover was released on August 20, 1945, with a black X (to date, the magazine's only such use of a black X) covering the flag of Japan, representing the recent surrender of Japan and which signaled the end of World War II.

 Fifty-eight years later, on April 21, 2003, Time released another issue with a red X over Saddam Hussein's face, two weeks after the start of the Invasion of Iraq.
-A third red X issue was that of June 19, 2006, after Abu Musab al-Zarqawi was killed, and a fourth red X cover issue was published on May 20, 2011, after the death of Osama bin Laden.
-A fifth red X cover issue, that of Dec.
-14, 2020, had a red X scrawled over the pandemic-hit year 2020 and the declaration "the worst year ever".
-As of 2024, the most recent and seventh X cover issue of Time, that of Nov.
-11, 2024, features a red X over the face of Yahya Sinwar following his killing by the Israel Defense Forces.
+A third red X issue was on June 19, 2006, after Abu Musab al-Zarqawi was killed.
+A fourth red X cover issue was published on May 20, 2011, after the death of Osama bin Laden.

+A fifth red X cover issue on December 14, 2020, had a red X scrawled over the pandemic-hit year 2020 and the declaration "the worst year ever".
+As of 2024, the most recent and seventh X cover issue of Time, that of November 11, 2024, features a red X over the face of Yahya Sinwar following his killing by the Israel Defense Forces.
-Cover logo replaced by "Vote" logo

-The November 2, 2020, issue of the U.S. edition of the magazine, published the day before the 2020 United States presidential election, was the first time that the cover logo "TIME" was not used.
-The cover of that issue used the word "VOTE" as a replacement logo, along with artwork by Shepard Fairey of a voter wearing a pandemic face mask.
-The issue included information on how to vote safely during the ongoing COVID-19 pandemic in the United States.
-The magazine's editor-in-chief and CEO Edward Felsenthal explained this decision for a one-time cover logo change as a "rare moment, one that will separate history into before and after for generations".